 - Worst months: typhoon season (mid-July to mid-September); winter storms

-- Buffer days: book 1 extra day on Goto if traveling June-October; harder to leave than to arrive
+- Buffer days: book 1 extra day on Goto if traveling June-October

-- Refund policy: full refund on cancellation; check before booking
+- Refund policy: full refund on cancellation; check terms before booking

 Family-friendly tips